microsoft/vcpkg-docs/vcpkg/commands/common-options.md

 ### <a name="overlay-ports"></a> `--overlay-ports=<path>`

 Specifies a directory either an [overlay port](../concepts/package-name-resolution.md#overlays), or subdirectories that are themselves overlay-ports.
-If `<path>` is a directory containing a `CONTROL` or `vcpkg.json`, it is treated as a overlay port directory, and subdirectories will **not** be considered as additional overlay ports.
+If `<path>` is a directory containing a `CONTROL` or `vcpkg.json`, it is treated as an overlay port directory, and subdirectories will **not** be considered as additional overlay ports.

 This option can be specified multiple times; ports will resolve to the first match.